AlexGreatDev/AmazonS3/README.md

 # AmazonS3
-Minio using .NET 5.0 API and  .Net CORE.MinIO Client SDK provides higher level APIs for MinIO and Amazon S3 compatible cloud storage services
+Minio using .NET 5.0  and  .Net Core REST API .
+MinIO Client SDK provides higher level APIs for MinIO and Amazon S3 compatible cloud storage services
 # MinIO REST API Using  Client SDK for .NET
 The project is based on SDK Minio and is a REST API in .NET Core and .NET 5 versions.